explodinglabs/explodinglabs.github.io/_posts/2016-08-04-professional-python-notes.markdown

 When to use Decorators
 ======================

-- Add functionalty before or after a method is executed
+- Add functionality before or after a method is executed
 - Data sanitization or addition
 - Function registration